Chapter 3 Command Line Basics

 3.4 Migration and Destruction

-In this section we’ll discuss moving, renaming, copying, and deleting files and folders.
+In this section we will discuss moving, renaming, copying, and deleting files and folders.
 First let’s revisit the contents of our current working directory:

 Code Documents Photos Desktop Music echo-out.txt journal-2017-01-24.txt todo.txt

-Now I want to move my journal entry
+Now we want to move the journal entry

 journal-2017-01-24.txt into the